 1. Walkable public places are key.

 Truly obsessed trainers probably know that the places that tend to have the rarest Pokémon and highest concentration of Pokéstops are typically large, walkable public places with some history.
 In Vegas this leads you to Downtown Fremont District, the campus of UNLV, and The Strip.
 You can easily rack up over 100 Pokéballs and tons of cool species walking around those locations.
-Some popular highlights are: Onyx in Downtown, Scyther near UNLV, Arbok at Flamingo (near the pool), Hitmonchan at the Encore entrance, and Chansey outside the Cosmopolitan (Las Vegas Boulevard entrance).
+Some popular highlights are: Onyx in Downtown, Scyther near UNLV, Arbok at Flamingo (near the pool), Hitmonchan at the Encore entrance, and Chansey outside the Cosmopolitan of Las Vegas (Las Vegas Boulevard entrance).

 2. Yes, you can catch some awesome water Pokémon in Vegas.